 conda-env-mod

 is a tool for simplifying Python package installation on HPC clusters.
+It can be used in the installation and management of not only Python packages but also packages that support Conda install.

 Due to limited user-level permissions on managed clusters, installing and maintaining Python packages becomes a challenging task for novice users.